 You can connect the ports if your HDMI cable supports backward compatibility.
 Ensure, that the HDMI cable is backward compatible.
 Make sure you have the HDMI cable for the 2.1 version or higher.

 The HDMI cable 2.1 or higher versions are all backward compatible.
 You can connect a receiver to your outdated TV or vice versa with the help of this cable.

 Does it matter which HDMI port I use for 4K?

 It does matter.
 The cable should have higher bandwidth and refresh rate facility that can turn the 4K pass-through into a reality.
 You need an HDMI cable that has 18 Gbps of bandwidth.

 If the bandwidth is less than 18 Gbps then that cable can’t transfer 4K content.
 The TV screen will be blank.
-Because HDMI works on digital.
-The digital system maybe 0 or 1 and nothing in between.
+Because HDMI works digitally.
+The digital system may be 0 or 1 and nothing in between.
 You can say that it will transmit 4K in a little degraded form.
 No, if it is not transferring, then it is not transferring.
 That’s it.

 Helpful Resources For The FAQs To Read More

 - This was my opinion, read more about it from this Quora Discussion.
 (Resource for the first answer)

 - This was my short overview.
 You can read detailed specifications here on the HDMI site.
 (Resource for the third answer)